mal84emma/scaling-RL-chess/README.md

 - Work out how to evaluate game performance, i.e. how good the play of a model is in a way other than naively playing another model
 - Implement the test-time MPC fine-tuning strategy (use new class and overload `predict` method) - aim for 2-3 mins per move to mimic 90min format classical chess
 - Think about how this strategy differs from the MCTS used by AlphaZero (it's kind of exploring the future in a similar way, i.e. on-policy-ish, but maybe having access to an opponent engine is the difference c.f. the need to self-play)

+### Closing engine connections

+Note that connections to the Stockfish engine objects need to be closed explicitly in order for them to be properly cleaned up and prevent the program from hanging.
+This is done by calling the `close()` method on the relevant object which owns the engine connection.

 ## Requirements
 The necessary python packages (ATM) are listed in the requirements file.